If you are using binders to submit evidence for NAF you may want to checkout our NAF help page.

 Please note that the editor only shows the stacked tab view.
 But viewers of your binder will see your binder with the layout that you selected.

 Here are examples of the different tab layouts:

 Sharing Private Binders

-You can email a single private binder by emailing the link to one or multiple addresses.
+You can email a single private binder by emailing the binder link to one or more addresses.